CosmiQuantum/cosmiq-design/Palace-on-Quest-HPC/README.md

 After a job is done (whether it completed or failed), you will see a slurm text file appear, slurm-<jobid>.out, that will contain the command line output from your simulation.
 If your AWS Palace job failed to run, it will be good to look at that file to look at the errors.

 ## Palace Slurm Job Submission Script

+As noted above, I have created two job submission template scripts you can copy and use, one for use with the GPU boosted Palace install and one for the CPU only Palace install.

 ## HPC Tips and Tricks

 It is very important to utilize HPC resources responsibly and resonably, both from a "fairshare" user standpoint as well as the fact that we are technically limited in computer hours.
 In this section, I will go over some tips, tricks, and rules of thumb for HPC computing. (to be continued).